 Justice DeWine has strong academic credentials.
 He graduated from the University of Michigan Law School in the top ten percent of his class with Order of the Coif honors.
-As an undergraduate student at Miami University, Pat maintained a perfect 4.0 grade point average and received summa cum laude honors.
+As an undergraduate student at Miami University, he maintained a perfect 4.0 grade point average and received summa cum laude honors.
 He was also a member of the Varsity Track and Cross Country teams.

-After law school, Pat was selected for a clerkship on United States Court of Appeals for the Sixth Circuit.
+After law school, he was selected for a clerkship on United States Court of Appeals for the Sixth Circuit.
 He served under the Honorable David A. Nelson, who had been appointed to the Sixth Circuit by President Ronald Reagan.

 Justice DeWine understands the litigant’s perspective, having practiced law for 13 years with one of Cincinnati’s top law firms, Keating, Muething & Klekamp.
 He represented clients in appellate matters in Ohio and in federal courts across the country.
 He handled a diverse range of litigation matters, including mass tort bankruptcies, securities fraud litigation, and constitutional issues.
 He represented the Bush campaign in important election litigation that reached the United States Supreme Court on the eve of the 2004 election.